KristianColville1/daily-sync/README.md

 ## Policy Pages

-In account settings at the end of the page two links are shown to the terms and conditions and the privacy policy
+A policy generator was used to build these policy pages.
+In the account settings app at the end of the index page, two links are shown, the terms and conditions and the privacy policy

 - [Terms and Conditions](terms_and_conditions.md)